-In 48 states and the District of Columbia, all electoral votes are awarded to the slate that receives the most popular votes in the state.
-When a candidate for president wins a state's popular vote, that party's slate of electors is elected.
+In 48 states and the District of Columbia, when a candidate for president wins a state's popular vote, that party's slate of electors will be the ones to cast the vote for president of the United States in December.
 For example, Florida has 29 electoral votes.
-If Mitt Romney wins the popular vote on November 6, the 29 electors nominated by the Republican party in Florida will be selected.
-These 29 people will gather on December 17 to cast their votes for President of the United States.
+If President Donald Trump wins the state’s popular vote on Nov.
+3, the 29 electors nominated by the Republican Party in Florida will be selected.
+These 29 people will gather on Dec.
+14 to cast their votes for president of the United States.

 The District System